 Why not run the half marathon in Oslo this September?
 By running the half marathon you will experience the capital in a whole new way along with thousands of other running enthusiasts and viwers.
 The run will take you past Skøyen, Frogner and Akershusstranda, Aker Brygge, Akershus Festning, St. Hanshaugen and Karl Johan.

-If you have not run a half marathon before, you can use this running calculator to calculate your time.
+If you have not run a half marathon before, you can use running calculator to calculate your time.

 If you plan to run the half marathon in September you should do extensive training in preparation.
 Check out our trainingprogramme developed by Jack Waitz and Grete Waitz.